slatedocs/slate/source/includes/api-reference/_index.html.md

 </p>

 <span class="description">
 Adds the specified list of users as members of the project.
+Note that a user being added as a member may also be added as a *follower* as a result of this operation.
+This is because the user's default notification settings (i.e., in the "Notifcations" tab of "My Profile Settings") will override this endpoint's default behavior of setting "Tasks added" notifications to `false`.
 Returns the updated project record.
 </span>